MathIntelligence/GMC-MPNN-BBBP/README.md

 # GMC-MPNN for BBBP Dataset

-This repository provides code for hyperparameter optimization, feature extraction, training, and evaluation of the GMC-BBBP model, specifically designed for predicting blood-brain barrier permeability (BBBP).
+This repository provides code for hyperparameter optimization, feature extraction, training, and evaluation of the GMC-MPNN model, specifically designed for predicting blood-brain barrier permeability (BBBP).

 ---